Ian Sloan (field hockey)

-Ian Martin Sloan (born 19 November 1993) is an Irish field hockey player, who plays as a midfielder for Wimbledon and the England and Great Britain national teams.

-He represented Great Britain at the 2016 Summer Olympics.
-Sloan was a member of the England teams that won the bronze medals at the 2018 Commonwealth Games and at the 2017 Men's EuroHockey Nations Championship.
+Ian Martin Sloan (born 19 November 1993) is a Northern Irish field hockey player, who plays as a midfielder for Old Georgians and the England and Great Britain national teams.
+He represented Great Britain at the 2016 Summer Olympics and was a member of the England teams that won the bronze medals at the 2018 Commonwealth Games, 2022 Commonwealth Games and at the 2017 Men's EuroHockey Nations Championship.
 He also represented England at the 2018 Men's Hockey World Cup.

 Early years, family and education

 Sloan is the youngest son of Martin and Adele Sloan.
 Martin Sloan is a former Ireland captain and Great Britain field hockey international.
 Adele Sloan is a former Ireland women's field hockey international and between 2007 and 2013 was the head teacher at Cookstown High School.
 Sloan's brother, Stephen, is also a field hockey player and has played for Cookstown.
 Sloan was educated at Cookstown High School and Loughborough University.